carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190812.md

 2. Prepped and imported online gifts; separate process for Walk registrations.  >> to another week
 3. Refined import steps to use ClassyID fields for matching contacts.  >> to another week
 4. Reviewed whether matching gifts coming through Amply requires extra reporting process.
 Will definitely require manual linking of gifts that may be hard to track down.  >> to another week
+5. Recorded Picnic Mailing to Clients’ Case Records >> to another week
+6. Discovered Do Not Solicit does not auto-mark when contact is marked deceased.  >> to another week
+7. Communicated with Classy support about report templates that returned empty data.
+This error interrupted the generation of three time-sensitive reports - recreated them from scratch.

 7. Continued discussing and testing options to handle matching gifts process, workplace giving gifts, and late-designated workplace/matching gifts with late designation requests. >> to another week
 8. Created reports for yearly finance audit: all gifts & restricted gifts.
 9. Created reports for yearly finance audit to compare with special events: income & sponsorships.
 10. Created Workplace FY19 first report for Fundraisers to analyze >> to another week

 11. Analyzed how mock DFI/DHS reports are affected by new Activity names using yearly and quarterly data. >> to another week